Hemanth-stack/exp/docs/CHAT_MODE_FEATURE.md

 ## Overview

-The chat system supports two distinct modes:
+The chat system supports two **strictly separated** modes:

-1. **Chat Mode (Planning)** - Discuss and plan your project with AI
+1. **Chat Mode 💬 (Planning & Discussion)** - Discuss, plan, and explain - NO code generation
-2. **Agent Mode (Building)** - AI implements code based on your requirements
+2. **Agent Mode 🤖 (Implementation)** - AI implements code based on planning phase context

-Both modes share a **Memory Lane** that preserves context across the conversation, allowing AI to remember what was discussed and make informed decisions.
+Both modes share a **Memory Lane** that preserves context across the conversation, allowing Agent Mode to use everything discussed in Chat Mode.

+## Key Principles

+### Strict Mode Separation

+- **Chat Mode is READ-ONLY**: The AI will NEVER generate code, code blocks, or file changes in Chat Mode, regardless of what the user asks
+- **Agent Mode uses Chat Context**: When switching to Agent Mode, the AI has full context of all planning discussions and can implement based on that
+- **No Keyword-Based Switching**: Mode is controlled ONLY by the UI toggle button, not by message content

+### Why This Separation?

+1. **Clear Expectations**: Users know exactly what to expect from each mode
+2. **Better Planning**: Chat Mode encourages thorough planning before implementation
+3. **Context Preservation**: Agent Mode has rich context from planning discussions
+4. **Avoid Accidental Changes**: No code is generated unless explicitly in Agent Mode

 ## Architecture